comejv/tiny-jail/README.md

 The tool is conceptually inspired by the `seccomp` capabilities of projects like `Firejail` and `Bubblewrap`.

+## Progress Tracking

+* [x] Implement a basic policy parser and generator.
+* [x] Give means to apply the policy to a target program.
+* [x] Let user specify additional actions on command-line.
+* [x] Handle log action and show logs in the output.
+* [-] Handle abstract syscall groups in the policy.
+* [ ] Fuzzer-Based Dynamic Generation.

 ## Implementation and Policy Structure

 The implementation will leverage Rust's memory safety and concurrency features to safely and efficiently interact with the operating system.
 Key components include: